Monday, September 6, 1982

 Saturday, September 18, 1982

 Jace’s mom called to invite me over for dinner.
-I thought it was nice of her so I accepted the invitation.
-When we had eaten dinner and it was starting to get late Jace drove me home.
+I thought it was nice of her, so I accepted the invitation.
+When we had eaten dinner, and it was starting to get late, Jace drove me home.
 This evening, Jace and I never said much to each other.
 I thought it was strange we had been so close and now it seems there is nothing to talk about.

 Saturday, September 25, 1982

-Later, there was a reception held for them by some of the members of our ward.
-It was very nice.
-Dave had been in the Temple as was one of the witnesses, he was also at the reception and we had a good time together.
-When the reception was over, Ed and Mom went on their honeymoon, while Elisabeth stayed behind with me.
-We are staying in the apartment which is mine now.
-Ed has helped me fill out some papers and it looks like I will be allowed to work soon and then I will be able to support myself.
+When the reception was over, Ed and Mom went on their honeymoon, while Beth stayed behind with me.
+We are staying in the apartment, which is mine now.
+Ed has helped me fill out some papers, and it looks like I will be allowed to work soon, and then I will be able to support myself.

 Friday, October 1, 1982